-7b.
-Inactive participants receiving benefits are any individuals who are retired or separated from employment covered by the plan and who are receiving benefits under the plan.
+Line 7b.-Inactive participants receiving benefits are any individuals who are retired or separated from employment covered by the plan and who are receiving benefits under the plan.
 This includes former employees who are receiving group health continuation coverage benefits pursuant to Part 6 of ERISA who are covered by the employee welfare benefit plan.
 This category does not include any individual to whom an insurance company has made an irrevocable commitment to pay all the benefits to which the individual is entitled under the plan.

-7c.
-Inactive participants entitled to future benefits are individuals who are retired or separated from employment covered by the plan and who are entitled to begin receiving benefits under the plan in the future.
+Line 7c.-Inactive participants entitled to future benefits are individuals who are retired or separated from employment covered by the plan and who are entitled to begin receiving benefits under the plan in the future.
 This category does not include any individual to whom an insurance company has made an irrevocable commitment to pay all the benefits to which the individual is entitled under the plan.

-7e.
-Deceased participants are any deceased individuals who had one or more beneficiaries who are receiving or are entitled to receive benefits under the plan.
+Line 7e.-Deceased participants are any deceased individuals who had one or more beneficiaries who are receiving or are entitled to receive benefits under the plan.
 This category does not include an individual if an insurance company has made an irrevocable commitment to pay all the benefits to which the beneficiaries of that individual are entitled under the plan.

-7g.
-Enter the number of participants included in line 7f who have account balances at the end of the plan year.
+Line 7g.-Enter the number of participants included in line 7f who have account balances at the end of the plan year.
 For example, for a Code section 401(k) plan, the number entered on line 7g should be the number of participants counted in line 7f who have made a contribution to the plan during this plan year or any prior plan year.

-7h.
-Include any participant who terminated employment during this plan year, whether or not the participant incurred a break in service.
-Multiemployer plans and multiple-employer-collectively bargained plans need not complete 7h.
+Line 7h.-Include any participant who terminated employment during this plan year, whether or not the participant incurred a break in service.
+Multiemployer plans and multiple-employer-collectively bargained plans do not have to complete line 7h.

-7i(1).
-If "Yes," file Schedule SSA (Form 5500) as an attachment to Form 5500.
+Line 7i(1).-If "Yes," file Schedule SSA (Form 5500) as an attachment to Form 5500.
 Plan administrators: Code section 6057(e) provides that the plan administrator must give each participant a statement showing the same information reported on Schedule SSA for that participant.

-8a.
-Check "Yes" if an amendment to the plan was adopted regardless of the effective date of the amendment.
+Line 8a.-Check "Yes" if an amendment to the plan was adopted regardless of the effective date of the amendment.

-8b.
-Enter the date the most recent amendment was adopted regardless of the date of the amendment or the effective date of the amendment.
+Line 8b.-Enter the date the most recent amendment was adopted regardless of the date of the amendment or the effective date of the amendment.

-8c.
-Check "Yes" only if the accrued benefits were retroactively reduced.
-For example, a plan provides a benefit of 2% for each year of service, but the plan is amended to change the benefit to $1\frac{1}{2}$ % a year for all years of service under the plan.
+Line 8c.-Check "Yes" only if the accrued benefits were retroactively reduced.
+For example, a plan provides a benefit of 2% for each year of service, but the plan is amended to change the benefit to 11⁄2% a year for all years of service under the plan.
 Do not check "Yes" if accrued benefits were retroactively reduced solely to the extent permitted under a model amendment provided in IRS Notice 88-131, 1988-2 C.B.
 546.

-8d.
-Check "Yes" only if an amendment changed the information previously provided to participants by the summary plan description or summary description of modifications.
+Line 8d.-Check "Yes" only if an amendment changed the information previously provided to participants by the summary plan description or summary description of modifications.

-8e.
-A revised summary plan description or summary description of modifications must be filed with the DOL and distributed to all participants and pension plan beneficiaries no later than 210 days after the close of the plan year in which the amendment(s) was adopted.
-If the material was distributed and filed since the amendments were adopted (even if after the end of the plan year), check "Yes" to item 8e.
+Line 8e.-A revised summary plan description or summary description of modifications must be filed with the DOL and distributed to all participants and pension plan beneficiaries no later than 210 days after the close of the plan year in which the amendment(s) was adopted.
+If the material was distributed and filed since the amendments were adopted (even if after the end of the plan year), check "Yes" for question 8e.

-9a.
-Check "Yes" if the plan was terminated and enter the year of termination if applicable.
+Line 9a.-Check "Yes" if the plan was terminated and enter the year of termination if applicable.